-Warts are small, usually painless growths on the skin caused by the human papillomavirus (HPV).
+Warts are skin growths that develop due to strains of the human papillomavirus (HPV).
+There are several types, like plantar warts, common warts, and flat warts.
 They are benign, contagious, and can appear on various parts of the body, including the hands, feet, face, and genitals.
 Treatment options vary depending on the type and location of the wart and may include topical medications, cryotherapy, or surgical removal.

 Read time : 14 mins